rupashi97/self-driving-rc-car/README.md

 # Self-Driving RC Car

 This project is a part of my bachelor's thesis, where we tackled the complex problem of building autonomous vehicles by creating a small-scale solution.
 Utilizing Convolutional Neural Networks (CNNs), we predicted the car's directional movement based on real-time track images.
 We captured these images using a Raspberry Pi and a Pi camera module and communicated with a local server through TCP/IP socket programming.
-F

 ### Here's the setup of the RC car: